optgame2022/optgame/README.md

 # optgame
-A decentralized binary options game,play with cryptocurrency
+A decentralized binary options game,play with cryptocurrency.